julieanneco/predictingHDI/README.md

   </tr>
 </table>

 I decided to exclude any indicators with more than 15% NULL values.
-Unfortunatly, this meant I was left without any education indicators.
-Nonetheless, I joined the individual data frames with less than 15% NULL values to create a single dataframe called <b>WDI.key</b>.
+Unfortunately, this meant I was left without any education indicators.
+Nonetheless, I joined the individual data frames with less than 15% NULL values to create a single data frame called <b>WDI.key</b>.
 I then joined this data frame to the country details in WDI in case I want to analyze at various levels in the future.
 This is the resulting data frame structure.

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/WDI.key.png?raw=true" alt="WDI.key" width="650">